 Growing Herbs In Containers will provide you with lots of yummy herbs!
-These gardening tips for growing herbs in pots will help you to avoid frustrating mistakes and will make growing herbs at home a snap!
+These gardening tips for growing herbs in pots will help you to avoid frustrating mistakes!

 Regular watering and feeding are the most important tasks for herbs in pots.